quipucords/quipucords/docs/source/man.rst

 Quipucords, and the ``qpc`` command, is a discovery and inspection tool to identify environment data, or *facts*, such as the number of physical and virtual systems on a network, their operating systems and other configuration data, and versions of some key packages and products for almost any Linux or UNIX version.
 The ability to discover and inspect the software and systems that are running on the network improves your ability to understand and report on your entitlement usage.
 Ultimately, this discovery and inspection process is part of the larger system administration task of managing your inventories.

 Quipucords uses two types of configuration to manage the discovery and inspection process.
-An *authentication profile* contains credentials such as the username and password or SSH key of the user that runs the discovery and inspection process.
-A *source* defines the network, such as a host, subnet, or network that is being monitored, plus includes one or more authentication profiles to use to access that network during the discovery and inspection process.
-You can save multiple authentication profiles and sources to use with Quipucords in various combinations as you run discovery and inspection processes, or *scans*.
+A *credential* contains configuration such as the username and password or SSH key of the user that runs the discovery and inspection process.
+A *source* defines the network, such as a host, subnet, or network that is being monitored, plus includes one or more credentials to use to access that network during the discovery and inspection process.
+You can save multiple credentials and sources to use with Quipucords in various combinations as you run discovery and inspection processes, or *scans*.

-By default, the authentication profiles and sources that are created when using Quipucords are encrypted in a database.
+By default, the credentials and sources that are created when using Quipucords are encrypted in a database.
 The values are encrypted with AES-256 encryption and are decrypted when the Quipucords server executes a scan, by using a *vault password* to access the encrypted values stored in the database.

 Quipucords is an *agentless* discovery and inspection tool, so there is no need to install the tool on multiple systems.
 Discovery and inspection for the entire network is centralized on a single machine.